 SOURCE: Freddie Mac

-MCLEAN, VA--(Marketwire - Feb 28, 2013) - Freddie Mac (OTCQB: FMCC) today released the results of its Primary Mortgage Market Survey® (PMMS®), showing average fixed mortgage rates moving lower after being largely unchanged over the past month, while continuing to help drive the housing recovery leading up to the spring home buying season.
+MCLEAN, VA--(Marketwired - Mar 2, 2017) - Freddie Mac (OTCQB: FMCC) today released the results of its Primary Mortgage Market Survey® (PMMS®), showing average mortgage rates breaking their month long plus holding pattern and moving lower.

 See all RSS Newsfeeds